n1ywb/python-hamtools/README.md

 `geologrc_example` file.
 You may also use the config file to override the default QRZ cache file location.

+hamtools comes with a recent copy of the big cty.dat.
+If you wish to install a newer version, download from http://www.country-files.com/contest/ and in .geologrc specify

+[geolog]
+ctydatpath=path/to/cty.dat

 ## hamtools.adif ##

 The adif module implements a subset of the ADIF standard for reading and